 Dumfries and Galloway Flood Recovery Support

-This webpage is designed as a one-stop shop for households and businesses affected by the severe flooding that took place across Dumfries and Galloway in late December 2022.
-It signposts to all the help and support available and will be updated regularly.
+This webpage is designed as a one-stop shop for households and businesses affected by severe flooding.
+It signposts to help and support available.

 Grants and support for households and tenants

 The Scottish Welfare Fund is able to assist those affected by flooding where they do not have any other form of support.
 For example, if you do not have home or contents insurance.

 Any support received from the Scottish Welfare Fund will not affect benefit entitlements.